Intervention/docs/httpauth/v4/api/authenticator.md

 Authenticator::make()->withCredentials('admin', 'secret')->secure();
 ```

+### Customizing notice

 Optionally you can provide a status message, which will be displayed to the user, when the credential check failed.

 ```php
 use Intervention\HttpAuth\Authenticator;